The Enemy of the World

 Sue: Seriously, Joseph Fritzl has nothing on this guy.
 He even has the same accent.

-Me: Joseph Fritzl was Austrian!
+Me: Joseph Fritzl was Austrian.

 Sue: Exactly!

 Sue: Wow.
-Yet another cliff-hanger that doesn’t even try to be exciting.
+Yet another cliffhanger that doesn’t even try to be exciting.
 This is really, really… odd.

 Episode 5

-In the underground shelter, Salamander is treated like a hero.
+Down in the underground shelter, Salamander is treated like a hero.

 Sue: Troughton reminds me of Seve Ballesteros in this scene.
 Seve was always my favourite golfer.
 He had excellent wrists.

-Swann, one of Salamander’s slaves, starts to question the whole set-up.
+But not everyone is happy with the way things are, and one of Salamander’s slaves – a man named Swann – begins to question the whole operation.
 It’s only taken him five years.

 Sue: Troughton’s turned Italian now.
 “What’s-a matter, you, huh?
 Got-a no respect!
 Hey!”

-Meanwhile, the Doctor uses his fake identity to rescue Jamie and Victoria from the sadistic clutches of Benik.
+The Doctor uses his fake identity to rescue Jamie and Victoria from the sadistic clutches of Benik.

 And then Harold Steptoe is bludgeoned to death.
 For being terminally stupid, probably.